-Table 25: Human Resource Policies
+Table 47: Human Resource Policies

-No. Policy Name Council Resolution 1.
-Induction and Orientation of Staff Procedures for Inducting new staff 5698 2.
-Human Resources Strategy DMS (717671) 3.
-Staff Training Policy on Training of staff 5215 4.
-Bursary Policy for Officials and their children Bursary Processes and requirements for Bursary Applications 10747 5.
+Policy Name Council Resolution 1.
+Induction and Orientation of Staff This Policy has now been included in the Human Resource Development Policy as Procedures for Inducting new staff Adopted 25 May 2023 contained in DMS 1550796.
+The policy is contained in the Report, RPT 175029 seeking approval from Council.
+2. Human Resources Strategy Adopted March 2023 The revised Human Resource Management Strategy and Human Resource Plan (2023 - 2028) is contained in DMS 1589257.
+DMS 1589257 3.
+Staff Training Policy on Training of staff Adopted 25 May 2023 This Policy has now been included in the Human Resource Development Policy as contained in DMS 1550796.
+4. Bursary Policy for Officials and their children Bursary Processes and requirements for Bursary Applications Adopted This Policy has now been included in the Human Resource Development Policy as contained in DMS 1550796.
+25 May 2023 10747 5.
 Staff Succession Planning Policy Staff succession planning processes for Council 7444 6.
 Anti - Nepotism Policy Processes in place to ensure there is no nepotism in placements 6978 7.
-Acting Arrangements Policy Conditions for Acting arrangements 6979 8.
-Recruitment and Selection of Temporary Staff Policy Processes and criteria for recruitment and selection of temporary staff 6977 9.
-Recruitment and Selection Policy (Amended) Processes and criteria for recruitment and selection of staff 10110 10.
-Intoxication on Duty Procedures for dealing with and prevention of staff being intoxicated whilst on duty.
-7445 11.
-Employee Assistance Programme Guidance and procedures regarding the enhancement of Health and wellbeing of all staff members.
-6311 12.
-In-house training for External students Programme for students conducting in-service training 1243 13.
-Policy on the Utilisation of Council Vehicles for Certain gatherings Conditions for the Utilisation of Council Vehicles for Certain gatherings 8596 14.
-Rapid Advancement Policy Conditions for the Rapid advancement of Council employees in identified posts 8211 15.
-Notch Increase Policy Conditions for notch increases 8688 16.
+Acting Arrangements Policy Conditions for Acting arrangements Adopted 25 May 2023 This amended policy (Acting Management Policy) is contained in DMS 1533669.
+6979 8.
+Recruitment and Selection of Temporary Staff Policy Processes and criteria for recruitment and selection of temporary staff Adopted 25 May 2023 This Policy has been included in the amended policy (Recruitment, Selection and Appointment of Staff Policy) 6977 9.
+Recruitment and Selection Policy (Amended) Processes and criteria for recruitment and selection of staff Adopted 25 May 2023 This amended policy (Recruitment, Selection and Appointment of Staff Policy) is contained in DMS 1558015.
+10110 10.
+Employee Assistance Programme (EAP) Guidance and procedures regarding the enhancement of Health and wellbeing of all staff members.
+6311 Reviewed EAP Policy - 14681

+Policy Name Council Resolution 11.
+In-house training for External students Programme for students conducting inservice training Adopted 25 May 2023 This Policy has now been included in the Human Resource Development Policy as contained in DMS 1550796.
+1243 12.
+Policy on the Utilisation of Council Vehicles for Certain gatherings Conditions for the Utilisation of Council Vehicles for Certain gatherings 8596 13.
+Rapid Advancement Policy Conditions for the Rapid advancement of Council employees in identified posts 8211 14.
+Notch Increase Policy Conditions for notch increases 8688 15.
 Relocation and Moving Expense Policy Processes and criteria for the relocation and moving expenses of the newly appointed employee.
-8597 17 Employment Equity Plan 9665

-No. Policy Name Council Resolution

-MS 785445)

-18. Employment Equity Policy 94 138

-19. Leave Policy 10)244
+8597 16.
+Employment Equity Plan This plan is currently under review.
+9665 (DMS 785445) 17.
+Employment Equity Policy 9438 18.
+Leave Policy Adopted 25 May 2023 This amended policy (Leave Management Policy) is contained in DMS 1252023.
+10244